chainstack/docs/docs/operations/aptos/types.md

 # Types

-Chainstack supports deploying a Aptos node of the following types:
+Chainstack supports deploying an Aptos node of the following types:

 * Elastic — a highly scalable public network node infrastructure accessed through your exclusive endpoint.
 * Dedicated — a dedicated node that is exclusive to you.